COVID-19 RELIEF PAYMENTS

 - Hang up if you receive a telephone call from someone who claims to be from a government agency asking for verification of personal information.

-- Ignore or delete it if you get a pop-up message, email or text that direct you to call a certain number or visit a website to verify personal information.
+- Ignore or delete it if you get a pop-up message, email or text that directs you to call a certain number or visit a website to verify personal information.

 - Never reply to a phone number or use a website that is part of a suspicious call, pop-up or text message to verify personal information.

-- Phishing emails are near replica websites of a trusted or well-known institution such as your financial institution or a government agency.
+- Emails are sent to your inbox and direct you to replica websites of a trusted or well-known institution such as your financial institution or a government agency.
 When in doubt, you should initiate contact through a known telephone number or website.

 REPORT SCAM ATTEMPTS